Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: Related Work

 \subsection{Vision-Language Contrastive Learning}

 Vision-language contrastive learning is a mechanism that combines vision and language understanding.
 It learns to associate images and their textual descriptions in a shared embedding space.
 Through a contrastive loss function, the embedding textual vector and the visual vector of the same image are encouraged to be closer, while those of different images are pushed farther apart.
 Vision-language contrastive learning bridges the gap between vision and language, opening up new possibilities in image-text analysis.
 It is commonly used in multimodal tasks, including text-driven image manipulation \cite{gabbay2021image,xu2022predict}, image captioning \cite{hessel2021clipscore}, object detection \cite{zhong2022regionclip,shi2022proposalclip}, and semantic segmentation \cite{rao2022denseclip,zhou2022extract}.
+The methods in\cite{yang2022vision,uniclip} introduce a triple contrastive learning framework for vision-language pre-training, leveraging both image-text and image-image to enhance cross-model representation learning.
 The majority of aforementioned works focus on understanding the high-level semantic of images through vision-language contrastive learning.
 The application of vision-language contrastive learning to learn image representations for BIQA has just started to attract the attention of researchers \cite{wang2023exploring} where simple abstract textual descriptions like “good photo” and “bad photo” are used to fine-tune the pre-trained CLIP model \cite{radford2021learning}.
 However, as visual quality involves multiple influencing factors, it is insufficient to use simple abstract textual descriptions in providing enough textual information for image quality perception.
 Our method addresses the above limitations by designing and adopting text that is more diverse and related to image quality.
 We embeds text information into the model using a language supervision contrastive learning approach, enabling SLIQUE to more accurately extract image quality features.